adprm/adprm/README.md

 ### Hi there, I'm a Developer 👋

-Hi there, I'm **Aditiya Permana**, I'm a **Web Development**, and I'm a **Informatics Engineering** student from Binaniaga University in Indonesia.
+Hi there, I'm **Aditiya Permana**, I'm a **Web Developer**, and I'm a **Informatics Engineering** student from Binaniaga University in Indonesia.
 I am very interested in the world of computer science especially in software development.

 - 🔭 I’m currently working on several projects using Codeigniter.
 - 🌱 I’m currently learning Codeigniter & RestfulAPI.